-16.7.58 tools.Version()
+16.7.59 tools.Version()

+'''

+from conans import tools

 v = tools.Version("1.2.3-dev23")

 assert v < "1.2.3"

 '''

-This is a helper class to work with semantic versions, built on top of semver.
-SemVer class with loose parsing.
+This is a helper class to work with semantic versions, built on top of semver.SemVer class with loose parsing.
 It exposes all the version components as properties and offers total ordering through compare operators.

-Build the tools.
-Version object using any valid string or any object that converts to string, the constructor will raise if the string is not a valid loose semver.
+Build the tools.Version object using any valid string or any object that converts to string, the constructor will raise if the string is not a valid loose semver.